Everything you need to know about the WireGuard VPN Protocol

 Having said that, no one yet has come forward with a useful vulnerability which can be exploited in OpenVPN, it may be old, but it works.

 From a company and development perspective, there are strong hopes for WireGuard to offer a Window’s client which would allow it to integrate with modern services.
 Again, this owes to the much smaller codebase.

 WireGuard is also more modern in its approach in terms of scrum development by offering version control instead of Open VPN’s certificate-based protocol.
 This certificate makes OpenVPN more agile but slower.

 Version control allows WireGuard to be faster meaning better connection speed, and easier to configure for a wide range of devices and operating systems.

 OpenVPN wins hands down for trust, simply because of the number of eyes that have run over the code.
-Everyone from NordVPN to the NSA have been over their substantial code base with a fine-tooth comb.
+Everyone from NordVPN to the NSA has been over their substantial code base with a fine-tooth comb.

-This means more security in adoption, and less likelihood of vulnerability.
+This means more security in adoption and less likelihood of vulnerability.

 Again, WireGuard being 100 times smaller, can be audited and understood at a technical level much more quickly.

-With such a strong case for WireGuard why aren’t we all using it now?
+With such a strong case for WireGuard, why aren’t we all using it now?

 No Stable Version